 What is your educational “Why”?

-In Simon Sinek’s book, Start With Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking is the ability to tell you why they do what they do.
-This leads to uninspired customers who are left having to evaluate commodities based on price or other perks or add-ons.
+In Simon Sinek’s book, Start With Why, he says that all businesses can tell you what they do and most can tell you how they do it, but what so many are lacking (to their detriment) is the ability to tell you why they do what they do.
+This typically leads to uninspired customers who are left to evaluate commodities based on price or other perks or add-ons.

-I have found it to be the same in the realm of education.
-We shop around for the best education option for our children hoping to guarantee their path to success by the time they leave home.
-We evaluate public vs. magnet vs. private vs. charter vs. hybrid vs. university model vs. Montessori vs. international vs. a million other models.
-After all the searching and reading and comparing, they all start looking the same.
-An 8:00-3:00pm school day with some variation of core curriculum.
-“School” becomes a commodity just like any other and we are forced to make choices based on various “perks” or “add-ons” such as extra-curricular offerings, an emphasis on the arts or STEM, tuition discounts, or graduation/college acceptance rates.
+I have noticed a similar situation in the realm of education.
+Parents shop around for the best education option for their children, hoping to guarantee a path to “success” by the time they leave home.
+They evaluate state schools vs. private vs. hybrid vs. online vs. Montessori vs. IB vs. a million other models.
+After all the searching and reading and comparing, the options start looking vaguely the same.
+An 8:00-3:00ish school day with some variation of standard curriculum, presented by a teacher.
+“School” becomes a commodity just like any other and we are forced to make choices based on various “perks” or “add-ons” such as extra-curricular offerings, an emphasis on the arts or STEM, tuition discounts, exam scores, or university acceptance rates.

-No matter the WHAT and HOW we choose for our child’s education, it is our responsibility as parents to communicate to our children WHY we have chosen a particular educational path.
-How many of us look back to countless classes and hours of study and think, why in the world did I have to take that?
+No matter the WHAT and HOW we choose for our child’s education, it is important as parents to communicate to our children (and understand for ourselves) WHY we have chosen a particular educational path.
+How many of us look back to countless classes and hours of study and think, why in the world did I think I had to take that course?
 When will I ever use that?
 Only to realize we were right.
-We will NEVER use that.
-Let’s give our kids a better answer.
+We will NEVER use it.
+Let’s strive to give our kids a better answer.

-Most educational WHYs are passive.
-“I attended public school and I turned out ok so it’s good enough for my kid.”
-Not super inspiring and will lead to lots of the same questions we asked ourselves about our own education.
+Most educational WHYs I hear are passive.
+“I attended a state school and I turned out ok so it’s good enough for my kid.”
+This is AN answer, but not a great one if we are trying to communicate what our child’s education is actually for.
+It may lead our frustrated children to ask a lot of the same questions we asked ourselves about our own education.

 Some WHYs are reactive.
-There are parents who choose to send their children to private school or to home educate because they are “fed up with the school system”, or “to protect them” from things like school shootings, bullies, political propaganda, etc. These WHYs are reactive to current society and culture and just as uninspiring as the passive WHY.
+There are parents who choose to send their children to private school or to home educate because they are “fed up with the school system”, or “to protect them” from things like school violence, bullies, political propaganda, etc. These WHYs are reactive to current society and culture, but lack specificity regarding individual children and their personal needs and desires.

 I encourage you to make your educational WHY proactive.
-Make it inspiring.
-A strong WHY in business creates a culture of loyal customers (ahem..Apple, inc?).
-A strong and inspiring WHY for our education choice will foster a culture of kids who are sold on the idea of learning, which I suppose is the ultimate WHY of any educational endeavor.
+Maybe even inspiring.
+A strong WHY in business creates a culture of loyal customers.
+A strong and inspiring WHY for our education choice will foster a culture of children who love learning, which I suppose is the ultimate WHY of any educational endeavor.

 Here’s our family’s vision for education (our WHY is the first sentence):

 The goal of education is for our children to develop into adults who are both privately happy and publicly responsible.
 We believe that all children are created in the image of God for a unique purpose and have been designed with unique interests and desires to fulfill that purpose.
-To that end, we will strive to develop critical and curious thinkers, effective communicators, diligent workers, and instill a sense of wonder by providing unique and real-life learning experiences where our children can flourish in their God-given talents and gifts which we pray would be used for God’s glory.
+To that end, we will strive to develop critical and curious thinkers, effective communicators, diligent workers, and instill a sense of wonder by providing unique and real-life learning experiences where our children can flourish in their God-given talents and gifts which we pray would be used for God’s glory, and for the benefit of others.

-Based on our WHY, the bulk of the learning done during our school year is specifically geared toward the interests of each of our children.
-The WHAT I teach, is the result or proof of WHY I teach.
-I believe that when my children are affirmed as the unique beings that they are and encouraged to learn the things they are most interested in, it will foster a deep love of learning throughout their entire lives.
+Based on our WHY, the bulk of our learning throughout the year is specifically geared toward the interests of each of our children.
+WHAT they learn, is the result of WHY they learn it.
+I believe that when my children are affirmed as the unique beings they are, and encouraged to learn the things they are most interested in, it fosters a deep love of learning that will continue throughout their entire lives.

 If you are interested in reading our complete educational mission and vision, you can download it here.